Last Updated on May 18, 2025 by Soumya

 Isn’t it great that you can now travel all the way from Lisbon to Belem on bicycles and explore the city pollution-free, all while enjoying the cool breeze of the River Tagus?

 Yes, that’s right.
-Get to Lisbon while pedaling through Lisbon’s riverside.
+Get to Belem while pedaling through Lisbon’s riverside.

 Bicycle tours usually last 3-4 hours and involve the participation of a knowledgeable local guide.
 Plus, the terrain is mostly flat and descending.
 Here’s a great Lisbon bike tour if you wish to have a look.